nikitazigman/beaver/README.md

 ## How to Contribute
-First, install [pre-commit](https://pre-commit.com/) and set up the hooks in your Git environment.
+First, install [pre-commit](https://pre-commit.com/) and set up the hooks in your Git environment `pre-commit install`.
 This small step can save you a lot of time by catching issues early.

 ### Adding or Improving Algorithms in the Dataset
 To contribute an algorithm or enhance an existing one, create a Pull Request with your changes.
 Be sure to include a beaver.json file, which contains the metadata needed to parse and store your algorithm in the database.
 Once your PR is merged, your algorithm will automatically sync with the cloud database.